ckollars/christopherkollars/src/resume/index.md

 - Developed sites using Drupal, Wordpress and static HTML
 - Created wireframes and sitemaps for projects and also supplied corresponding budgets

+### Creighton University

+- I was contracted to create a new Drupal theme alongside their development team.